-one of the following admission categories: asthma, acute respiratory, all respiratory, or heart related diagnoses.
+We focus primarily on respiratory related hospital admissions as defined by International Statistical Classification of Diseases and Related Health Problems ICD-9 (Friedman et al. 2001, Seaton et al. 1995).
+The dependent variable $y{zat}$ is the number of admissions to either the emergency room or an overnight hospital stay where either the primary or one of the secondary diagnosis code fell in one of the following admission categories: asthma, acute respiratory, all respiratory, or heart related diagnoses.
 These daily zip code counts are scaled by zip code population so that the dependent variable represents hospitalization rates per 10 million zip code residents.
 We also estimate models for diagnoses unrelated to pollution: strokes, bone fractures, and appendicitis.
 These outcomes are meant to serve as an important test for the internal validity of our research design.
 Since these health outcomes are unrelated to pollution exposure, they should not be significantly related to changes in pollution.

-The coefficient of interest in this model is β which provides an estimate of the effect of a one unit increase in pollution levels on daily hospitalization rates in zip code z and time t.
-Consistent estimation of β requires $\mathbb{E}[p{zat} \cdot \epsilon{zat} | \mathbf{Z}{zt}, \eta{za}] = 0$.
+The coefficient of interest in this model is $\beta$ which provides an estimate of the effect of a one unit increase in pollution levels on daily hospitalization rates in zip code z and time t.
+Consistent estimation of $\beta$ requires $\mathbb{E}[p{zat} \cdot \epsilon{zat} \mid \mathbf{Z}{zt}, \eta{za}] = 0$ .
 The inclusion of a zip code fixed effect implicitly controls for any time invariant determinants of local health that also covary with average pollution levels.
 For example, if relatively disadvantaged households live in more polluted areas and have poorer health for reasons unrelated to air pollution, then the zip code fixed effect will control for this time-invariant unobserved heterogeneity.
-However, least squares estimation of β will be biased if there are time-varying influences of both health and pollution (e.g., weather), and/or if there is measurement error in p{zat} .
+However, least squares estimation of $\beta$ will be biased if there are time-varying influences of both health and pollution (e.g., weather), and/or if there is measurement error in $p{zat}$ .
 Since we are proxying for pollution exposure using the average level of pollution in a zip code on a given day, measurement error might be substantial (i.e. people's actual exposure to ambient air pollution might differ significantly from that which is reported by a monitor).